SteLib/Monitoring-and-Alerting-System-for-Linux-Machines/README.md

 This project was a fantastic challenge!
 From the initial setup, where I implemented a robust security model, to creating a centralized alerting system, every step was a learning experience.
 The final alert system, which sends alerts directly to my Google account, was a particularly rewarding part of the process.

 This project not only met its initial goals but went above and beyond, integrating key security and efficiency improvements.
 I'm proud of the result and excited to share it with the community!

+Repository Contents 📦
+This repository contains the full code and configuration files for the monitoring stack developed during my thesis.
+The structure mirrors the content of the thesis itself, making it easy to navigate and understand each component.

+config/: All the essential YAML configuration files for Prometheus, Alertmanager, and Node Exporter.

+dashboards/: The JSON files for the Grafana dashboards, ready for you to import and use.

+scripts/: Useful shell scripts for installation, setup, and service management.